-- Principle 11 of the Camden Principles provides that states should not impose any restrictions on freedom of expression '... [unless these are] provided by law' and '[are] necessary in a democratic society to protect [legitimate] interests.
-This implies ... that restrictions [must be]': - clearly and narrowly defined and respond to a pressing social need - the least intrusive measure available in the sense that there is no other measure which would be effective and yet less restrictive of freedom of expression - not too broad, in the sense that they must not restrict speech in a wide or untargeted way or beyond the scope of harmful speech and rule out legitimate speech - proportionate, in the sense that the benefit to the protected interest outweighs the harm to freedom of expression, including in respect to the sanctions they authorise. - The Dakar Declaration calls upon member states to 'repeal criminal defamation laws and laws that give special protections to officials and institutions.' - The Dakar Declaration 'condemns all forms of repression of African media that allows for banning of newspapers and the use of other devices such as levying of import duties on newsprint and printing materials ...' - In Resolution 169, the ACHPR called on states parties to 'refrain from imposing general restrictions that are in violation of the right to freedom of expression.' - Unesco's Internet Development Indicators at (RB.2) asks: 'Are any restrictions on freedom of expression narrowly defined, transparent and implemented in accordance with international rights agreements, laws and standards?' - The Unesco Media Development Indicators provide that 'restrictions upon freedom of expression ... should be clear and narrowly defined in law and justifiable as necessary in a democratic society in accordance with international law and that such laws should be subject to a public interest override where appropriate.' - The Unesco Media Development Indicators provide that the state 'may not place unwarranted legal restrictions on the media such as legal provisions dictating who may practice journalism or requiring the licensing or registration of journalists.' - The Unesco Media Development Indicators provide that neither broadcasting nor print content may be 'subject to prior censorship, either by government or by regulatory bodies', and require that 'sanctions for breaches of regulatory rules relating to content are applied only after the material has been broadcast or published.'
+- Article 3 of the American Convention provides that '[t]he right to freedom of expression may not be restricted by indirect methods or means, such as the abuse of government or private controls over newsprint, radio broadcasting frequencies, or equipment used in the dissemination of information, or by any other means tending to impede the communications and circulation of ideas and opinions'. - Article II(2) of the African Principles of Freedom of Expression Declaration provides that '[a]ny restrictions on freedom of expression shall be provided by law, serve a legitimate interest and be necessary in a democratic society'. - Article XIII(1) of the African Principles of Freedom of Expression Declaration provides that '[s]tates shall review all criminal restrictions on content to ensure that they serve a legitimate interest in a democratic society'. - The Dakar Declaration calls upon member states to 'repeal criminal defamation laws and laws that give special protections to officials and institutions'. - The Dakar Declaration 'condemns all forms of repression of African media that allows for banning of newspapers and the use of other devices such as levying of import duties on newsprint and printing materials ...'. - The UNESCO Media Development Indicators provide that 'restrictions upon freedom of expression ... should be clear and narrowly defined in law and justifiable as necessary in a democratic society in accordance with international law and that such laws should be subject to a public interest override where appropriate'. - The UNESCO Media Development Indicators provide that the state 'may not place unwarranted legal restrictions on the media such as legal provisions dictating who may practice journalism or requiring the licensing or registration of journalists'. - The UNESCO Media Development Indicators provide that neither broadcasting nor print content may be 'subject to prior censorship, either by government or by regulatory bodies', and require that 'sanctions for breaches of regulatory rules relating to content are applied only after the material has been broadcast or published'.